napari/docs/docs/developers/contributing/testing.md

 ### Testing coverage locally

-We always aim for good [test coverage](https://en.wikipedia.org/wiki/Code_coverage) and we use [codecov](https://app.codecov.io/gh/napari/napari) during continuous integration to make sure we maintain good coverage.
+We aim for good [test coverage](https://en.wikipedia.org/wiki/Code_coverage), and we use [codecov](https://app.codecov.io/gh/napari/napari) during continuous integration to make sure we maintain good coverage.
 If you'd like to test coverage locally as you develop new code, you can install [`pytest-cov`](https://github.com/pytest-dev/pytest-cov) and take advantage of a few handy commands:

 ```sh
 # run the full test suite with coverage
 pytest --cov=napari

 # instead of coverage in the console, get a nice browser-based cov-report
 pytest --cov=napari --cov-report=html
 open htmlcov/index.html  # look at the report

 # run a subset of tests with coverage
 pytest --cov=napari.layers.shapes --cov-report=html napari/layers/shapes
 open htmlcov/index.html  # look at the report